 March 2014, GestureWorks Flash was merged with Open Exhibits.
 A new version Open Exhibits 4.2 was released.

-February 2015, new accessibility feature for the visually impaired will be released.
+February 2015, new accessibility feature for the visually impaired under development.

 Stay tuned, there is much more to come.